 Phase 1 Pharmacokinetic (PK) Study (Q122-1002): A Phase 1 study was conducted to determine the effect of food and dosing regimen on Q-122 pharmacokinetics.
 In Part 1, healthy volunteers were administered Q-122 (200 mg) in either fed or fasted conditions.
 The results demonstrated an increase in bioavailability of Q-122 under fed dosing conditions.
 In Part 2, the same 12 participants were randomized to a once daily (200 mg) versus twice daily (2 doses of 100 mg) to examine the effect of the dosing regimen of Q-122.

 Given these very encouraging study outcomes, QUE has accelerated development of Q-122 as a treatment for vasomotor symptoms in breast cancer survivors taking tamoxifen or an aromatase inhibitor.

-QUE has commenced a new study – Q122-2001 – “A Randomized, Double Blind, Placebo-Controlled Study of the Safety and Efficacy of Q-122 for the Treatment of Vasomotor Symptoms in Female Breast Cancer Patients/Survivors taking Tamoxifen or an Aromatase Inhibitor.
-The multi-centre study is currently recruiting breast cancer patients and survivors in Australia, New Zealand and the United States of America.
+QUE has recently completed recruitment for their latest study – Q122-2001 – “A Randomized, Double Blind, Placebo-Controlled Study of the Safety and Efficacy of Q-122 for the Treatment of Vasomotor Symptoms in Female Breast Cancer Patients/Survivors taking Tamoxifen or an Aromatase Inhibitor.
+The multi-centre study recruited breast cancer patients and survivors in Australia, New Zealand and the United States.